CMB-S4/spt3g_software/coordinateutils/README.rst

 Sparsity
 ========

 By default, both Healpix and flat-sky maps are initialized in sparse mode.
 This imposes a slight performance penalty but will result in the map storing only non-zero portions (with caveats, see details above), substantially reducing RAM usage.
 Some map operations, in particular casting to numpy arrays, will result in the implicit conversion of the map to dense storage, which can result in sudden increases in RAM usage.
-The current sparsity mode can be examined or changed with the ``dense`` property (flat sky maps) or the ``dense``, ``ringsparse``, or ``indexedsparse`` properties (Healpix maps).
-Serialization will maintain the current sparsity scheme, as do arithmetic operators where possible.
+The current sparsity mode can be examined or changed with the ``sparse`` property (flat sky maps) or the ``dense``, ``ringsparse``, or ``indexedsparse`` properties (Healpix maps).
+Serialization to ``.g3`` files will maintain the current sparsity scheme, as do arithmetic operators where possible.
+Serialization to ``.fits`` files implicitly converts flat sky maps to dense mode, but preserves the sparsity of Healpix maps.
 The current number of stored pixels can be obtained using the ``npix_allocated`` property.

 Beyond paying attention to implicit conversions to dense storage and the performance impact of sparse storage (which is small), users of this code do not need to worry about the storage mode--all interfaces are identical in all modes.

 Map Interpolation
 =================

-Needs documentation.
-Apologies.
+Several interpolation and rebinning utilities are provided.
+The method ``G3SkyMap.get_interp_values`` can be used for extracting map values at arbitrary sky positions.
+The method ``G3SkyMap.rebin`` can be used to downgrade the map resolution in a way that preserves the total power within each map pixel.

+The functions ``maputils.healpix_to_flatsky`` and ``maputils.flatsky_to_healpix`` functions are provided to reproject maps between flat sky and curved sky systems, with options to use interpolation or rebinning to improve the accuracy of the reprojection.

+The more general ``maputils.reproj`` function can also be used to convert between flat sky projections.